Neutral Helium Microscopy (SHeM): A Review: Contrast properties

 \section{Contrast properties}

-In order to understand what forms the contrast in SHeM images, we first need to discuss the different processes that can occur when a thermal helium atom scatters off a surface.
+To the best of our knowledge the first paper dedicated to the concept of contrast in SHeM was published in 2004 by MacLaren and Allison.
+It discusses what contrast mechanisms are to be expected on the basis of the theory of helium scattering~\cite{MacLaren2004}.

 The general theory of helium scattering has been treated in a range of books and review articles, see for example~\cite{Holst2021,Benedek2018,bracco_surface_2013, Farias1998}.
 Unlike electrons, X-rays and neutrons which all interact with the core electronic cloud and atomic nuclei in the sample, thermal helium atoms scatter off the outermost electron density distribution at the sample surface.
-The surface sensitivity arises from a combination of low energies and the Pauli exclusion principle, which gives an interaction dominated by the valence electrons of the sample.
-The classical turning point for helium is a few Ångstroms above the surface~\cite{Alderwick2018}.
-To the best of our knowledge the first paper dedicated to the concept of contrast in SHeM was published in 2004 by MacLaren and Allison.
-It discusses what contrast mechanisms are to be expected on the basis of the theory of helium scattering~\cite{MacLaren2004}.
+The classical turning point for helium is a few \AA ngstroms above the surface~\cite{Alderwick2018}.
+It is no surprise therefore that the helium beam is very sensitive to surface defects such as adatoms, vacancies and atomic steps.
+Experimental results on metal surfaces have shown that a defect coverage (defined as the ratio between the number of adparticles and the number of surface atoms, both per unit area) of $<<1\%$ of a monolayer can be detected \cite{Poelsema83PRL,Lahee86PRL,POELSEMA19851011}.
+The helium specular intensity (see below) decreases as a function of defect coverage, similarly to how a beam which crosses a gas-filled scattering cell has its centre line intensity reduced by collisions with gas atoms.
+The lost intensity turns into diffuse intensity.
+This analogy allows the introduction of the concept of an effective cross section for defects.
+The cross section of a single adatom as seen by helium is typically 100 $\textup{\AA}^{2}$ which exceeds by far the atomic diameter.
+Even for hydrogen, the cross section is estimated to be of the order of 10 $\textup{\AA}^{2}$ \cite{Kraus_2016}.

+To understand these large cross-section values, it is necessary to analyze the scattering mechanism and in particular the helium-surface interaction potential.
+This interaction can be separated into a short range repulsive part, due to the overlapping of the electron densities of helium and the surface electron density, and a long range attractive part, due to the van der Waals interaction.
+The repulsive part taken on its own, gives a cross section of the order of the atomic size, but including the attractive interaction which modifies the atom trajectories already far from the surface, increases the estimated cross section value to reach the experimentally measured values.
+As the coverage increases, the effective cross sections of different defects start to overlap \cite{Poelsema1989book,Mete2012}.

-The different helium scattering processes that can occur are illustrated in Figure~\ref{fig:heliumscattering}.
+The main different helium scattering processes that can occur are illustrated in Figure~\ref{fig:heliumscattering}.
 The first major distinction is between elastic and inelastic scattering.
 In the case of elastic scattering, the energy of the helium atom is unchanged during the scattering process.
 In inelastic scattering an energy exchange with the surface takes place through phonon creation or annihilation.